BonoboPLC/lojjo_wiki/retail-sales-agents.md

 All printed tickets contain
-* The Ticket ID (Found to the right of the IQR Code)
+* The Ticket ID (Found to the right of the QR Code)
 * Secure Code (Found on top of the ticket and required for checking ticket)
 	* Will read "Original Print 232342" if the ticket is the first and original printed ticket
 	* Will read "Reprint 232342" if the ticket was voided and reprinted